 Step 4: Appoint a Statutory Agent

-One requirement to have an LLC in Ohio is to appoint an Ohio statutory agent (called a registered agent in many states).
-The registered agent is a party that is located in the state of Ohio that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.
-The address of the registered office must be a physical street address, as a PO Box isn’t allowed.
+One requirement for having an LLC in Ohio is to appoint an Ohio statutory agent (called a registered agent in many states).
+The registered agent is a party located in Ohio that will receive important notices and service of process (which means accepting papers that start a lawsuit) on behalf of the LLC.
+The registered office’s address must be a physical street address, as a PO Box isn’t allowed.

 Provided the LLC member lives in the state of Ohio, they can be the statutory agent; otherwise, the agent can be an adult resident of the state or statutory agent service.